 Traditional grievance and disciplinary processes tend to prolong the stress.
+They pit people against each other.
 In seeking to apportion blame, they often do further damage to relationships.
 They soak up management time too, adding to employers’ costs.

 A lasting solution

 Mediation gives colleagues an opportunity to be heard and to listen.
-They stand to gain understanding about what has happened and clarity about the future.
+They are able to get a better understanding about what has happened and why.
 It provides a chance to re-set a relationship, come to a decision, or agree an action plan to address a problem.
 Solutions that people create together through mediation are more likely to last.

-We always work as a pair and have a professional but warm approach.
-Our mediation meetings are focused and supportive, giving clients the best chance of a positive, lasting outcome.
+As mediation can be challenging, we always work as a pair to provide excellent support to clients.
+Our professional but warm approach and focused meetings give the best chance of a positive, lasting outcome.